In a Word or 2

-In a Word or 2 is the second and final album released by Monie Love.
+In a Word or 2 is the second and final studio album by English rapper Monie Love.
 It was released on 23 March 1993 by Warner Bros.
-Records and was mostly produced by Marley Marl.
+Records and was mostly produced by Marley Marl with his protege K-Def remixing two tracks.
 Prince cowrote and coproduced the title track and "Born 2 B.R.E.E.D."
 Monie and producer Aaron "Freedom" Lyles produced the song "I'm a Believer," while producer/remixer Steve "Silk" Hurley was brought in for additional production and remix for the first single "Born to B.R.E.E.D."

-In a Word or 2 reached No. 75 on the Billboard Top R&B Albums chart and No. 36 on the Top Heatseekers chart.
-Two singles also charted: "Born 2 B.R.E.E.D." reached No. 89 on the Billboard Hot 100, while "Full Term Love" peaked at No. 96 on the Hot 100.
-On the Hot R&B Singles chart, both peaked at No. 7.
+Although In a Word or 2 did not chart on the UK Albums Chart or the US Billboard Top 200 Album chart, it reached No. 75 on the US Billboard Top R&B Albums chart and No. 36 on the US Top Heatseekers chart.
+Two singles charted in the US: "Full Term Love" peaked at No. 96 and "Born 2 B.R.E.E.D." reached No. 89 on the US Billboard Hot 100.